Favmir/UsefulCapsLock/README.md

 ## Installation
 Well, this is a portable program, so you don't need to 'install' this per se.
-* You can run the program either by running `Launch Useful Caps Lock.bat` or `UsefulCapsLock.ahk`.
+* You can run the program either by running `Launch Useful Caps Lock.bat` or `UsefulCapsLock.exe`.
-* Run `Add to Startup Menu.lnk` to make this script automatically run on reboot.
+* Run `App\Add to Startup.bat` to make this script automatically run on reboot.
-* If you don't want it on your computer anymore, use `Open Startup Menu.lnk` to go to startup menu and delete the shortcut.
+* If you don't want it on your computer anymore, use `App\Open Startup Menu.lnk` to go to startup menu and delete the shortcut.

 ## How to Use
-* `[Windows + Caps Lock]` brings out the GUI menu above.
+* `[LAlt + Caps Lock]` brings out the GUI menu above.
-* `[Caps Lock + white key]` sends the allocated text.
+* `[Caps Lock + Editable key]` sends the allocated text.
-* `[Caps Lock + grayed out key]` carries out pre-determined functions.
-You can see which key exactly does what by clicking on the keys.
+* `[Caps Lock + Buttoned key]` carries out pre-determined functions.
+For example, press Caps Lock + IJKL to move your cursor.
+You can see which key exactly does what by clicking on the key buttons.
 * `[Mouse Lock]` checkbox disables mouse input and only re-enables it when you press `[Caps Lock + W]`, so you won’t have to suffer from Touchpad palm press syndrome anymore.
 * `[Shift + Caps Lock]` carries out the original Caps Lock function